PushkarSingh07/Think41/README.md

 ## 📈 Business Value

-This API serves as a **foundation for customer analytics and order management systems**, providing:
+This project serves as a **foundation for customer analytics and order management systems**, providing:
 - **Customer insights** with order statistics
 - **Scalable architecture** ready for production
 - **Frontend-ready** with CORS support